kifeakor22/food-cocktails/README.md

 I WANT to be able to select if I want to make a meal or a cocktail

-SO THAT I can get step by step guide on how to make it.
+SO THAT I can search for a meal or a cocktail and get step by step guide on how to make  it.

 ## Acceptance Criteria